zedlopez/i7doc/i7handbook/ch1.md

 using a command like PUT BOWLING BALL IN THIMBLE.
 Some of the things that can be opened and closed can also be locked and unlocked.

-Note that Inform’s standard locking and unlocking actions require that the author create a key that fits the lock.
+For Inform’s standard locking and unlocking actions to succeed, the author must have created a key that fits the lock.
+Inform’s unlocking action always takes the form UNLOCK DOOR WITH RUSTY KEY.
 By default, the action UNLOCK DOOR is not defined in Inform, though you can create this type of action yourself, for your own game.
-Inform’s unlocking action always takes the form UNLOCK DOOR WITH RUSTY KEY.
 And of course the player must be holding the correct key for that action to work.

 Most games include puzzles.
 (For more on puzzles, see Chapter 6.)
 Some puzzles are easy, and some are fiendishly difficult.
-These days, many games have built-in hints that will help you if you don’t know how to solve a puzzle, but in other games, it’s strictly up to your ingenuity to figure out what to do.
+These days, many games have built-in hints that will help you if you don’t know how to solve a given puzzle, but in other games, it’s strictly up to your ingenuity to figure out what to do.
 See [Adding Hints](#adding-hints).

 Some games are friendly: You may get stuck for a while before you figure